 In this guide, we will show you how to uninstall and remove Grub Bootloader from Windows 10 and Windows 11.

 Remove Grub Bootloader

-8. Now, open the command prompt and Run as Administrator.
+- Now, open the command prompt and Run as Administrator.

-14. Exit the command prompt and restart your Windows, then go to Boot manager and remove Ubuntu from the boot list, then save and exit.
+- Then, Open the Boot manager and remove Ubuntu from the boot list, then save and exit.

 You may also like:

 - Can’t install Ubuntu EFI\BOOT\mmx64.efi not found